 What If… Goal-based Investing for the Future HNWI

-Goal-based investing is the future of investing for High-Net-Worth Individuals (HNWIs).
-Indeed, for many, it is already the present.
-Several factors are driving the transition among wealth owners from the traditional, long-view-only approach to investing to a goal-based approach.
+Goal-based investing is becoming increasingly attractive to High Net Worth Individuals (HNWIs).
+Several factors are driving the transition among wealth owners from the traditional, long-view-only approach to investing using a goal-based approach.